IVTore/Tore.Service.ActionShell/README.md

 * Proven to be useful in many controller scenarios.
 * This code contains the common behaviour of an action filter attribute.
 * Having project dependent request scope data is so good.
-* I can gather any data requied and process it and/or check sessions, access caches, databases, get the IP's etc.
+* Can gather any data requied and process it and/or check sessions, access caches, databases, get the IP's etc.
 <br/>